 |Time is running out for the beautiful Amur Leopard which lives in Northern China and Russia's Far East|

 The Amur Leopard has been losing the race against time with only 40 left in the wild and numbers still falling.
 Listen to David Attenborough talk about them below.
-The good news is that both China and Russia have created adjoining Land of the Leopard National Park, extending the range of the Amur Leopard three fold in 20 years and thereby also helping to conserve other species.
+The good news is that both China and Russia have created adjoining Land of the Leopard National Parks, extending the range of the Amur Leopard three -fold in 20 years and thereby also helping to conserve other species.

 The Amur Leopard

 The Clouded Leopard - celebrate its day is on the 4th of August

 |A Clouded Leopard in action|